AhmedRaba/CountryNews/README.md

-CountryNews is an Android application that fetches news articles from various sources based on the user's selected country.
+CountryNews is an Android application that fetches news articles from News API based on the user's selected country.
 It utilizes Retrofit for API communication.

 Key functionalities: